manolomartinez/my-website/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I am an assistant professor (Ramon y Cajal fellow) at the [philosophy department](https://www.ub.edu/portal/web/dp-filosofia/) of the [Universitat de Barcelona](http://www.ub.edu/web/ub/en/index.html?).
+I am an assistant professor and Ramon y Cajal fellow at the [philosophy department](https://www.ub.edu/portal/web/dp-filosofia/) of the [Universitat de Barcelona](http://www.ub.edu/web/ub/en/index.html?).
 Before that, I was a member of [Bence Nanay's research